by Lynn Nottage – directed by Zwick-Tapley

 BORN YESTERDAY enjoyed one of the longest Broadway-runs in history, and in today’s world of political corruption, BORN YESTERDAY still holds up after over 60 years.

-by Lucy Wright & William Missouri – Ken Benda, director.
+by Lucy Wright & William Missouri – directed by Ken Benda

 A small cast (4 people – 3 women, one young man) dramatic comedy about a Hollywood screenwriter (Sylvia) who’s faced with an extraordinary situation.
 Her high school dropout son is convinced that when he plays the video game Drone Strike he’s actually killing people in Afghanistan.
 With her career and finances imploding, Sylvia accepts a job to script a real life story of a woman from Ohio.
 The problem is she soon finds out that nothing of the woman’s story is true.